 4. Your seam should be pressed (both layers) toward the darker color.

 6. Place a ruler on the block keeping the 45-degree diagonal line over the diagonal seam.
 Trim each side of your square to the desired size.

 7. Easy peasy!
-You now have finished half square triangle blocks ready to assemble in a quilt top.
+You now have 8 Magic 8 Quilt Blocks finished and ready to assemble in a quilt top.